djl/mulder/README.markdown

 * `files`

-   A list of comma-separated set of files and directories to be backed up.
+   A list of comma-separated files and directories to be backed up.
 Each item in this set will be included in the final gzipped tarball.